Trewhiddle

-Trewhiddle is a small settlement in south Cornwall, England, United Kingdom.
+Trewhiddle (Trewydhel, meaning farmstead of the thicket) is a small settlement in south Cornwall, England, United Kingdom.
 It lies in the civil parish of Pentewan Valley and the ecclesiastical parish of St Austell.
 The nearest town is St Austell, approximately one mile to the north.

 The Trewhiddle Hoard (see below) has given its name to a Trewhiddle style of decoration of metal in Anglo-Saxon art of the 9th century.

 Manor of Trewhiddle

 Trewhiddle was formerly referred to as a manor which at one time contained two small settlements, Higher and Lower Trewhiddle.
 These settlements existed till at least 1891, but have since disappeared.
 The Trewhiddle area still includes two farms and Trewhiddle House.